-Dr. Moran is a post-doctoral clinical fellow at the Boston Child Study Center.
+Dr. Moran is the Associate Director of DBT Services at the Boston Child Study Center.
 She specializes in evidence-based cognitive behavior therapy (CBT), dialectical behavior therapy (DBT), and Dialectical Behavior Therapy Prolonged Exposure (DBT PE) for adolescents and young adults with difficulties in emotion regulation, mood and anxiety disorders, PTSD, complex trauma, and co-occurring suicidal behaviors and non-suicidal self-injury (NSSI).

 Dr. Moran received her B.A. in Psychology and Neuroscience at Dartmouth College before earning her Ph.D. in Child Clinical Psychology at the University of Washington.
 She completed her pre-doctoral internship at McLean Hospital/Harvard Medical School.
 At the University of Washington, she completed a three-year advanced clinical practicum in DBT under the supervision of DBT’s creator, Dr. Marsha Linehan.
 She has also completed Behavioral Tech’s advanced training in DBT + Prolonged Exposure for PTSD with co-occurring life-threatening behaviors.